Currently 50% Off For A Limited Time

 • The healing factors of art therapy and its impact on brain functioning

-Theory Module 3: The History, Components, And Approach Of Phototherapy With Behzad Bernous (25-min)
+Module 3: The History, Components, And Approach Of Phototherapy With Behzad Bernous (25-min)

 • Defining therapeutic photography